On Saturday, I made accidental vegan muffins. Maple Banana Oat and Nut muffins, to be precise.

 - Preheat oven to 375 and line a 12 cup muffin pan with liners.

-- Mix together the chia seeds and water.
+- Mix together the chia seeds (2 tablespoons) and water (1/3 cup).
 Set aside for at least 5 minutes.

-- Add the bananas and the chia seed and water mixture; mix until well combined.
+- Add the mashed bananas and the chia seed and water mixture; mix until well combined.

-- Stir in the oats and whole wheat flour until just combined.
+- Stir in the oats (1 cup) and whole wheat flour (1 cup) until just combined.

 - Bake for 20-25 minutes, or until toothpick inserted in center of muffins comes out clean.

-- These will stay good for a week at room temperature in an airtight container, or you can freeze for a later time.
+- These will stay good for 2-3 days at room temperature in an airtight container, or you can refrigerate or freeze for a longer time.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.